 Step 4: Signing the Contracts for Sale

-Once the terms of the contract are agreed and you are happy to proceed, MBSolicitors will arrange for you to sign contracts for sale and return them to the vendor’s solicitor together with the deposit (usually 10% of the purchase price).
+Once the terms of the contract are agreed and you are happy to proceed, MBSolicitors will arrange for you to sign contracts for sale and together with the mortgage documents, return them to the vendor’s solicitor with the deposit (usually 10% of the purchase price).
 The vendor’s solicitor will then arrange for them to sign the contracts and will return one part to us.
 Once contracts have been signed and the deposit paid there is a binding agreement in place.